The Alder: Planting and Growing

 The alder in a few words

-- Alders are typical trees of wet mediums
+• Alders are typical trees of wet environments

-- The roots of the alder live in symb symbiosis with nitrogen-fixing bacteria
+• The roots of the alder live in symbiosis with nitrogen-fixing bacteria

-A typical tree of damp, even marshy areas, the alder is a beautiful deciduous tree to adopt in your garden if you have heavy, fresh to moist soil.
-Alders are fast-growing trees with a pyramidal silhouette, reaching up to twenty metres, though some are smaller.
+A typical tree of damp, even marshy areas, the alder is a beautiful deciduous tree to adopt in your garden if you have heavy, cool to moist soil.
+Alders are fast-growing trees with a pyramidal shape, capable of reaching around twenty metres, though some are smaller.
 This is the case with the splendid Alnus glutinosa ‘Imperialis’ with its laciniate foliage.

-In France, three native species can be found in the wild: the glutinous alder (Alnus glutinosa), the most common, the grey alder (Alnus incana) in the Alps, and the Italian alder or Alnus cordata in Corsica.
+In France, three native species are found in the wild: the most common glutinous alder (Alnus glutinosa), the grey alder (Alnus incana) in the Alps, and the Italian alder or Alnus cordata in Corsica.

-Alders are also pioneer species: they stabilise riverbanks, enrich the soil with nitrogen and can host local wildlife.
-They are also very hardy and rarely affected by diseases.
+Alders are also pioneer species: they stabilise riverbanks, enrich the soil with nitrogen, and provide habitat for local wildlife.
+They are also very hardy and highly resistant to disease.

-In the garden, you can plant a fine alder as a solitary specimen, in small groups or to create dense hedges, with some coppicing to encourage regrowth.
-Alders are decorative in spring with their pendulous ament inflorescences, during the growing season with their crinkled foliage, in autumn as the leaves turn yellow and purplish buds appear, and even in winter thanks to the strobilus fruits that remain on the branches.
+In the garden, you can plant a fine alder as a solitary specimen, in small groups, or to create dense hedges by coppicing to encourage regrowth.
+Alders are decorative in spring with their pendulous ament inflorescences, in summer with their crinkled foliage, in autumn as the leaves turn yellow and purplish buds appear, and even in winter thanks to the strobilus fruits that remain on the branches.

 Easy to grow in consistently moist soil, alders generally require little maintenance.
-They thrive in fresh, humus-bearing, even peaty and poor soil, preferably acidic, in full sun or partial shade.
+They thrive in cool, humus-bearing, even peaty and poor soil, preferably acidic, in full sun or partial shade.

 Alnus glutinosa